hund-studio/mdgen/docs/readme.md

 To generate the site, navigate to a folder containing .md files and run `npx mdgen` (after installing it globally as specified above).

+### Serving the Generated Files

+To view the generated static files (unless you configure your browser to serve local files), it is generally recommended to use an HTTP server.
+In my opinion, the easiest method is to install `http-server` globally.

+1. Install it via npm:
+   `npm i -g http-server`
+2. Navigate into the generated folder:
+   `cd ../generated-folder-name`
+3. Run the server:
+   `npx http-server .`

 ## Project Status (Beta)

 Currently in alpha, the project is rapidly evolving.
 The completion of these tasks will mark our first official beta release: